quartertone/gridcalendar/README.md

 		document.getElementById("target").innerHTML = moment(result).format("ll");
 	});
 ```

-startdate: Date string in any format that is compatible with moment.js parser
+`startdate`: Date string in any format that is compatible with moment.js parser

-title: optional title to put at the top of the calendar.
+`title`: optional title to put at the top of the calendar.

-calendarID: optional ID, if you want to perform other styling or javascript manipulation to the calendar.
+`calendarID`: optional ID, if you want to perform other styling or javascript manipulation to the calendar.

-Returns a PROMISE that contains the selected date in the result.
+Returns a Promise that contains the selected date in the result.

-Resulting date is formatted Y-MM-DD
+Resulting date is formatted Y-MM-DD (eg - 2019-05-28)